2 DataFrames

 6 132531 1 Black NaN NaN NaN 0 0

 You might think that using inplace=True would save memory because the function can change the existing DataFrame rather than making a new copy.
 In reality, most of the time the function creates a new copy and then puts it in the place of the old one anyway.
-So we’ll rarely use inplace=True.
+So we’ll rarely use inplace=True, though you may see it in other peoples’ code.
 But we will frequently use DataFrame functions without changing the original DataFrame.

 2.1.4 Copies vs. Views